Written by Guest Blogger Jen Mearns, updated by TMoM Team Member Katie Moosbrugger

 1. Hands-On Children’s Museum

 Any kind of children’s museum is a great place for preschoolers, so if you have older kids, you may already know about the joys of these kid-friendly spots.
-There are museums in Greensboro (Greensboro Children’s Museum), Winston-Salem (Kaleideum North and Kaleideum Downtown), and one in Graham (Children’s Museum of Alamance County).
+There are museums in Greensboro (Greensboro Children’s Museum), Winston-Salem (Kaleideum North and Kaleideum Downtown), and one in Graham (Children’s Museum of Alamance County) and one in Davie County (COGNITION).
+If you don’t mind the drive, Discovery Place in Charlotte and in Huntersville are excellent museums to consider too!
 All of these museums offer different exhibits for different age groups.
 Pro-tip: If you have older kids, send them with your partner and settle in with baby where you can relax while your baby plays!

 2. Music Classes